nathanielburman/game-thesis-binary-everything/README.md

 # game-thesis-binary-everything
 Sex is Binary.
 The first games invented in our dimension were all laser fast shooting games.
 We live in the "Everything shoots" dimension.
-There is a alternate dimension called the sex/love dimension where everything in gaming was always sex based.
-A player would combine &amp; shoot inside of with enemies not kill them.
+There is an alternate dimension called the sex/love dimension where everything in gaming was always sex based, it is a holier place where there is no evil.
+A player would combine &amp; shoot inside-of with enemies, not kill them.

 In a holier dimension where all data was not evil, the games originally invented were slightly different.